AirspaceTechnologies/claude_coder/README.md

 # Claude Coder Docker Environment

 This repository provides an easy way to run Claude Coder (Anthropic's AI-powered CLI tool) in a Docker container.
-The containerized setup ensures a consistent environment with all necessary dependencies.
+The containerized setup ensures a consistent environment with all necessary dependencies, while safely unlocking Claude's bypass permissions mode within the isolated Docker environment.

 ## Requirements